 Get the Right Amount of Zzz’s

-For the neurotic note-taker: Instead of writing “get more sleep” try “get 7 hours of sleep for X week (or days).”
-This is a good start to establishing this routine.
+For the neurotic note-taker: Instead of writing “get more sleep,” try “get 7 hours of sleep for X week (or days).”
+This is an excellent start to establishing this routine.

 Find Time to Exercise

 College life can get pretty hectic, and finding time to prepare healthy meals and establish an exercise schedule can be nearly impossible.

 In this era of mobile phones and computers, health issues may crop up from the sedentary behavior of stressed college students.

 Try integrating physical activity into your routine for at least 30 minutes.
 Studies have shown that those who engage in physical exercises such as walking, jogging, or going to the gym improve memory, concentration, stress relief, and mood.

 If you’re trying to lose some pounds and get your man-bod or woman-bod back, 30 minutes of exercise per day can help you get your figure goals.

 The intensity and frequency of your workout may vary depending on many factors, but the important thing is just to get started.